dcayll/dcayll.github.io/_pages/lifting.md

 ---

-General approach to lifting here
+General approach to lifting here. nothing about specific exercises because there is plenty out there on this. include links to good podcasts, youtube videos, etc.